tsingebrigtsen/CPPFun/README.md

 Examples of fun with C++

-RangeContainer.cpp: A range [a,b] container with an Iterator
+rangeContainer.cpp: A range [a,b] container with a forward Iterator.

+producerConsumer.cpp: Producer-consumer pattern with two threads.